-Written collaboratively by Tracey Erickson, former SDSU Extension Dairy Field Specialist, Heidi Carroll, SDSU Extension Livestock Stewardship Field Specialist & Beef Quality Assurance Coordinator and Connie Strunk, SDSU Extension Plant Pathology Field Specialist.
+Written collaboratively by Tracey Erickson, former SDSU Extension Dairy Field Specialist, Heidi Carroll, former SDSU Extension Livestock Stewardship Field Specialist & Beef Quality Assurance Coordinator, and Connie Strunk, SDSU Extension Plant Pathology Field Specialist.

 Continuing to keep employees and family members healthy through the COVID-19 pandemic will require extra effort as you enter the busy time of fall harvest.
 Just as important is to ensure harvest and chores get done if someone becomes ill.